dealii/code-gallery/Quasi_static_Finite_strain_Compressible_Elasticity/README.md

 discretisation levels and ansatz for the displacement field.
 A direct and, by visual inspection, favourable comparison of the following results can be made with those found in Miehe (1994).
+Specifically, figure 5 of Miehe (1994) plots the vertical displacement at the midway point on the traction surface for the compressible 3d case.
 Since the material is compressible, shear-locking is not exhibited by the beam for low-order elements.